 - 1. Bird identification

-- 2. Use of equipment
+- 2. Use of equipment, including electronic data recording devices

 - 3. Use of protocols

+- 4. Use/interpretation of monitoring forms

-In 2011 standardized training modules are being developed by Hatfield Consultants (Fort McMurray, AB) under the guidance of Joshua Martin (Suncor) and other oil sands operators.
-All operators expect that the training courses and modules will evolve over time to meet the changing needs of the monitoring program.
+In 2011 standardized training modules were developed by Hatfield Consultants (Fort McMurray, AB) under the guidance of Joshua Martin (Suncor) and other oil sands operators.
+All operators were expecting that the training courses and modules will evolve over time to meet the changing needs of the monitoring program.